-In the early 1970s, efforts to regulate workplace and consumer product safety increased with the creation of the Occupational Health and Safety Administration (OSHA) in 1970, the Environmental Protection Agency (EPA) in 1970, and the Consumer Product Safety Commission (CPSC) in 1972.
-OSHA quickly adopted a maximum limit of 5 asbestos fibers per cubic centimeter of air, with the standard to fall to 2 fibers in 1976.
-Even the 2-fiber standard was not very strict, since an exposed worker would breathe 10 million asbestos fibers in an 8-hour day.
-When unions and public interest groups petitioned OSHA to tighten the standard, it shortened the phase-in period for the 2-fiber standard.
-But a few years later when studies indicated that the 2-fiber limit was not strict enough to prevent asbestosis, OSHA had become more responsive to industry concerns and it did not respond.
-Only in 1983 was the standard lowered again to 0.5 fibers (McCaffrey, chs.
-5-6).
-In the late 1970s the Consumer Product Safety Commission pressured manufacturers to voluntarily remove asbestos from products such as hair dryers and children's toys.
-But these efforts were halted in the 1980s under the Reagan administration.
+In the early 1970s, efforts to regulate workplace and consumer product safety increased with the creation of the Occupational Health and Safety Administration (OSHA) in 1970, the Environmental Protection Agency (EPA) in 1970 and the Consumer Product Safety Commission (CPSC) in 1972.
+OSHA quickly adopted a maximum limit of five asbestos fibers per cubic centimeter of air, with the standard to fall to two fibers in 1976.
+Even the two-fiber standard was not very strict, since an exposed worker would breathe 10 million asbestos fibers in an eight-hour day.
+When unions and public interest groups petitioned OSHA to tighten the standard, it shortened the phase-in period for the two-fiber standard.
+But a few years later when studies indicated that the two-fiber limit was not strict enough to prevent asbestosis, OSHA had become more responsive to industry concerns, and it did not respond.
+Only in 1983 was the standard lowered again to 0.5 fibers (McCaffrey, 1982, chapters 5-6).
+In the late 1970s, the Consumer Product Safety Commission pressured manufacturers to remove asbestos voluntarily from products such as hair dryers and children's toys, but these efforts were halted in the 1980s under the Reagan administration.
 In 1989, the Environmental Protection Agency proposed a ban on asbestos use.
-But the ban was overturned by a federal circuit court in 1991 over technical issues, and since the EPA never appealed the decision to a higher court or resubmitted the proposal, it never went into effect (Bowker, 2002).
-As of 2004, the U.S. has still not banned asbestos.
+But the ban was overturned by a federal circuit court in 1991 over technical issues, and since the EPA never appealed the decision to a higher court or resubmitted the proposal, it never went into effect (Bowker, 2003).
+As of 2004, the United States still has not banned asbestos.

-Thus because the large asbestos producers were able to capture the regulators, the government was very slow to limit asbestos exposure in the U.S. Since regulation largely failed, what about liability?
+Thus, because the large asbestos producers were able to capture the regulators, the government was very slow to limit asbestos exposure in the United States.
+Since regulation largely failed, what about legal liability?